How to Renew Car Registration in Kansas

 You can perform a car reg check easily by calling your local county tag office.
 Ask the agent when you can expect to receive your documents.
 You can also check vehicle registration status online by visiting iKan and entering your personal information.

-Download our free step-by-step guide for detailed information on how to renew your KS registration.
+Download our free guide for information on how to renew your registration.